Faith & Heritage

 Sisters of charity

-The Sisters of Charity is a religious order founded by Mary Aikenhead in Ireland, 1815.
+The Religious Sisters of Charity is a religious order founded by Mary Aikenhead in Ireland, 1815.
 The order was established to help the poor, sick and forgotten, with the Sisters running an orphanage, making pastoral visits to the prisons, establishing a school and hospital.

 In 1838, Mary Aikenhead sent five Sisters from Ireland to help the female convicts sent to Australia.
 They would be the first religious women in Australia, and upon their arrival in 1839, the Sisters wasted no time in making a difference.